anotherRedbeard/azfunc-app-config-options/README.md

 ### Connection Type

 In this simple example we are connecting using connection strings.
-The main branch is this same example only using managed identity.
+The master branch is this same example only using managed identity.